microsoft/jacdac/services/power.md

 from joining two or more channels outside of the provider using a passive hub.
 This would allow more than 900mA of current to be drawn, resulting in cables or components getting hot and/or malfunctioning.
-Thus, the power negotiation protocol seeks to detect sitatations where multiple channels of power provider(s) are bridged together and shut down all but one of the channels involved.
+Thus, the power negotiation protocol seeks to detect situations where multiple channels of power provider(s) are bridged together and shut down all but one of the channels involved.